telepresenceio/telepresence/README.md

 proxy that is run by the kubernetes/docker bridge).
 If you wanted to run your own socks5 proxy on a different port, you could supply that instead.

+Note that you can supply as many tables as you like with different names.
+If you supply the name of an existing table, then *all* the routes in the existing table are replaced with the routes in the supplied table.

 To Do
 -----